jyliu-98/MoSketch/README.md

   --grounded_checkpoint groundingdino_swint_ogc.pth \
   --sam_checkpoint sam_vit_h_4b8939.pth \
   --sketch_dir "sketch" \
-  --sketch_img football7.png \
+  --sketch_img Yours.png \
   --box_threshold 0.2 \
   --text_threshold 0.2 \
   --iou_w 1.0 \
-  --text_prompt "soccer player,goalkeeper,ball,goal" \
+  --text_prompt Your_Object_Names \
   --device "cuda"
 ```
-The stroke(point) assignment are saved in `football7_semantic.txt`, which lists objects and their strokes (IDs in SVG).
+The stroke(point) assignment are saved in `Yours_semantic.txt`, which lists objects and their strokes (IDs in SVG).
-Objects' bounding boxes are written in `football7_bbox.txt`. `football7_color.svg` is the visualization of stroke(point) assignment,
+Objects' bounding boxes are written in `Yours_bbox.txt`. `Yours_color.svg` is the visualization of stroke(point) assignment,
 and you can check it with color-object pairs printed in the output.
-Copy these files to the processed folder (`MoSketch/data/processed/football7`).
+Copy these files to the processed folder (`MoSketch/data/processed/Yours`).

 **Note that:**
 * `--box_threshold` and `--text_threshold` are the semantic thresholds in GoundingDino.